ultimate-dominion/ultimate-dominion/packages/contracts/CONTIBUTING.md

 }
 ```

-_for example effects check out the effects.json file_
+_For example effects check out the effects.json file._

-# Effect ids
+### Effect ids

-The effect id is taken by hashing the name of the attack, taking the first 8 bytes and then padding the zeros to 32 bytes

-for example the basic weapon attack is id `0xbeeab8b096ac11af000000000000000000000000000000000000000000000000`
+The `effectId` is taken by hashing the name of the effect, taking the first 8 bytes and then padding the zeros to 32 bytes.
+For example, the basic weapon attack effect ID is `0xbeeab8b096ac11af000000000000000000000000000000000000000000000000`
-derived from `bytes8(keccak256(abi.encode("basic weapon attack")));`

-the rest of the 32 bytes is filled in with data when the effect is applied and removed as a temporary on chain effect Id.
+derived from `bytes8(keccak256(abi.encode("basic weapon attack")));`.
+The rest of the 32 bytes is filled in with data when the effect is applied and removed as a temporary on-chain effect ID.

-### Creating new Mobs
+### Creating New Mobs

-`createMob(MobType mobType, bytes memory stats, string memory mobMetadataUri)`
+To create a mob, use the `createMob` function: `createMob(MobType mobType, bytes memory stats, string memory mobMetadataUri)`.

-- `MobType: ["Monster", "NPC", "Shop"],`
+There are 3 mob types: `MobType: ["Monster", "NPC", "Shop"],`

-all mobs, monsters and players have the same base stats.

-the _stats_ arg is the below struct encoded with `abi.encode(statsData)`
+All mobs, monsters and players have the same base stats.
+The _stats_ argument in `createMob` is the `StatsData` struct encoded with `abi.encode(statsData)`:

 ```
 struct StatsData {